Datavirke/datavirke.dk/content/posts/bare-metal-kubernetes-part-1-talos-on-hetzner/index.md

 Based on that very subjective feeling, my past experience, and of course a healthy dose of grass always being greener, Talos Linux is my choice for this cluster.

 # Installing Talos on a Dedicated Server
-Their [Quickstart](https://www.talos.dev/v1.4/introduction/quickstart/) and [Getting Started](https://www.talos.dev/v1.4/introduction/getting-started/) guides provide can get you started with local Docker-based, or for installing it on one of the supported providers, but deploying it to a Hetzner dedicated server takes some extra steps.
+Their [Quickstart](https://www.talos.dev/v1.4/introduction/quickstart/) and [Getting Started](https://www.talos.dev/v1.4/introduction/getting-started/) guides can get you started with a local Docker-based cluster, or with installing it on one of the supported providers, but deploying it to a Hetzner dedicated server takes some extra steps.

 We can't provide the dedicated server with a custom ISO to boot from, but we can boot into Hetzner's rescue system and write the Talos ISO directly to a hard drive which means that next time we reboot the server (providing no other disks have valid boot configurations and take precedence) our server will boot into an unconfigured Talos instance running in Maintenance mode.
 This was the script I used to install Talos v1.4.4 onto my dedicated server from the Linux rescue system: